alesmascaro/BCDAG/README.md

 out = learn_DAG(S = 5000, burn = 1000, a = q, U = diag(1,q)/n, data = X, w = w)
 ```

-Then, we can compute the BMA estimate of the causal effect of a hard
+Next, we can compute the BMA estimate of the causal effect on a response
-intervention on a set of nodes on a response variable using
+variable consequent to a hard intervention on a set of nodes by using
 `get_causaleffect()`:

 ``` r